manuelkiessling/php-restful-subversion/README.md

 ## Using the PHP library

-If you want to use the PHP library that works under the hood of, PHPRestfulSubversion, here is how to integrate it into your code:
+If you want to use the PHP library that works under the hood of PHPRestfulSubversion, here is how to integrate it into your code:

     <?php